WilliamTjonndal/IT3212/assignment2/Group 25.md

   <em>Figure 21: LBP for several images</em>
 </p>

 The LBP histograms differs among the three images.
-The image of Mona Lisa and the brickwall has a large spike around code 255 and some smaller spikes in the range from 0 to 255.
-The image of the landscape has more large spikes at higher code values and for values around 100 to 150.
+The image of Mona Lisa's histogram has a more uniform distribution of pixel values, with smaller spikes and large spikes at 0 and 255.

+The image of the bricks wall's histogram has a slightly less uniform distribuiton, with more sparse spikes.

+The image of the landscape's histogram is much less uniformly distributed, with tall, sparse spikes and not much between them.

 ### <a id="lbp-section-4"></a>4.
 Discuss the differences in the histograms and what they tell you about the textures of the different images.